solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 10. Take a minute to look at the options available on the various tabs in the configuration panel.
 You will notice the properties here define how the data flow operates within the pipeline.

-11. Now, let us take a look at the definition of the data flow the Mapping Data Flow activity references.
+11. Now, let us look at the data flow definition the Mapping Data Flow activity references.
 Double-click the **Mapping Data Flow** activity on the pipeline canvas to open the underlying Data Flow in a new tab.

     > **Important**: Typically, when working with Data Flows, you would want to enable **Data flow debug**.
-[Debug mode](https://docs.microsoft.com/azure/data-factory/concepts-data-flow-debug-mode) creates a Spark cluster to use for interactively testing each step of the data flow and allows you to validate the output prior to saving and running the data flow.
-Enabling a debugging session can take up to 10 minutes, so you will not enable this for the purposes of this workshop.
+[Debug mode](https://docs.microsoft.com/azure/data-factory/concepts-data-flow-debug-mode) creates a Spark cluster to use for interactively testing each step of the data flow and allows you to validate the output before saving and running the data flow.
+Enabling a debugging session can take up to 10 minutes, so you will not enable this for this workshop.
 Screenshots will be used to provide details that would otherwise require a debug session to view.

     ![The EnrichCustomerData Data Flow canvas is displayed.](media/ex02-orchestrate-data-flow.png "Data Flow canvas")

-12. The [Data Flow canvas](https://docs.microsoft.com/azure/data-factory/concepts-data-flow-overview#data-flow-canvas) allows you to see the construction of the data flow, and each component contained within it in greater detail.
+12. The [Data Flow canvas](https://docs.microsoft.com/azure/data-factory/concepts-data-flow-overview#data-flow-canvas) allows you to see the construction of the data flow and each component contained within it in greater detail.

     > From a high level, the `EnrichCustomerData` data flow is composed of two data sources, multiple transformations, and two sinks.
 The data source components, `PostalCodes` and `DimCustomer`, ingest data into the data flow.
 The `EnrichedCustomerData` and `EnrichedCustomerDataAdls` components on the right are sinks, used to write data to data stores.
 The remaining components between the sources and sinks are transformation steps, which can perform filtering, joins, select, and other transformational actions on the ingested data.